History of radar: GEMA

 In the early 1930s, physicist Rudolf Kühnhold, Scientific Director at the Kriegsmarine (German navy) Nachrichtenmittel-Versuchsanstalt (NVA—Experimental Institute of Communication Systems) in Kiel, was attempting to improve the acoustical methods of underwater detection of ships.
 He concluded that the desired accuracy in measuring distance to targets could be attained only by using pulsed electromagnetic waves.

 During 1933, Kühnhold first attempted to test this concept with a transmitting and receiving set that operated in the microwave region at 13.5 cm (2.22 GHz).
 The transmitter used a Barkhausen–Kurz tube (the first microwave generator) that produced only 0.1 watt.
 Unsuccessful with this, he asked for assistance from Paul-Günther Erbslöh and Hans-Karl Freiherr von Willisen, amateur radio operators who were developing a VHF system for communications.
 They enthusiastically agreed, and in January 1934, formed a company, Gesellschaft für Elektroakustische und Mechanische Apparate (GEMA), for the effort.
 From the start, the firm was always called simply GEMA.

-Work on a Funkmessgerät für Untersuchung (radio measuring device for research) began in earnest at GEMA.
+Work began in earnest at GEMA.
 Hans Hollmann and Theodor Schultes, both affiliated with the prestigious Heinrich Hertz Institute in Berlin, were added as consultants.
 The first apparatus used a split-anode magnetron purchased from Philips in the Netherlands.
 This provided about 70 W at 50 cm (600 MHz), but suffered from frequency instability.
-Hollmann built a regenerative receiver and Schultes developed Yagi antennas for transmitting and receiving.
-In June 1934, large vessels passing through the Kiel Harbor were detected by Doppler-beat interference at a distance of about 2 km.
-In October, strong reflections were observed from an aircraft that happened to fly through the beam; this opened consideration of targets other than ships.
+Hollmann built a Barkhausen-Kurz tube regenerative receiver connected to Schultes dipole antenna array, while von Willisen used a 48 cm transmitter, first connected to a Yagi antenna and then a parabolic antenna at 13.5 cm and 48 cm.
+In June 1934, a large steamer was detected by Doppler-beat interference at a distance of about 2 km with the 48 cm equipment, and 4 km with the 13.5 cm equipment.
+In October, strong reflections were observed from an aircraft that happened to fly through the continuous-wave beam.
+Yet, keeping the transmitted signal out of the receiver continued to be a problem.